Wivik/linux-explained/book/01-02-chapter-2.md

 ![A shell displaying the `fortune` command output with `cowsay`.](img/shell-2.png)

-For example, you may know [I like the](https://fortune.zedas.fr) `fortune` command and `cowsay`...
+For example, you may know I like[^fortune] the `fortune` command and `cowsay`...
 So basically, my shell is displaying it at each opening.
 My file `~/.zshrc` (because I use zsh and not bash) contains this line :

 ```bash
 fortune | cowsay